You can find all my publications on

 InspireHEP.

-My research explores the thermodynamic properties of dense, strongly interacting matter.
+My research focuses on the thermodynamic properties of dense, strongly interacting matter.

 These properties are encoded in the QCD equation of state (EOS).

-Studying the EOS in extreme environments — such as supernovae, neutron stars and their
+environments, such as supernovae, neutron stars and their mergers, and relativistic

 - Does QCD matter undergo a first-order phase transition at finite baryon